top of page

 My journey, and the expertise I have developed on the way, unfolded as two parallel paths.

-The first path has been my academic career, working in Universities.
+For much of my life I have worked in Universities.
 In my early years I was passionate about nature, and fortunate to grow up among the wilds of North Wales.
 This led me to study animal ecology at the University of Aberdeen, followed by the study of ecology at the University of Wales, Bangor.
 During this time I had many opportunities to work closely with nature, but I also became increasingly interested in how we made sense of, and came to understand, the world around us.

 I was then fortunate to take up my doctoral studies at the Australian National University which, stimulated by unforeseen events, turned into a social science-based study of the role of experiential knowledge – as opposed to scientific evidence - in shaping how nature and its conservation was managed.
 This involved working with Farmers and Parks and Wildlife staff to understand how they flexibly worked with the dynamic and natural change processes of a very large wetland, including how they were embedded within the natural ebb and flow of change.